1958 Lituya Bay earthquake and megatsunami: Earthquake

 The major earthquake that struck on the Fairweather Fault had a moment magnitude of 7.8 and a maximum perceived intensity of XI (Extreme) on the Mercalli intensity scale.
 The epicenter of the quake was at latitude 58.37° N, longitude 136.67° W near the Fairweather Range, 7.5 mi east of the surface trace of the Fairweather fault, and 13 mi southeast of Lituya Bay.
-This earthquake had been the strongest in over 50 years for this region: the Cape Yakataga earthquake, with an estimated magnitude of 8.2 on the Richter scale, occurred on September 4, 1899.
+This earthquake was the strongest in over 50 years for this region, since the Cape Yakataga earthquake on September 3, 1899, which was estimated to be magnitude 8.2 on the Richter scale.
 The shock was felt in southeastern Alaskan cities over an area of 400000 sqmi, as far south as Seattle, Washington, and as far east as Whitehorse, Yukon, Canada.

 Rockfall

 The earthquake caused a subaerial rockfall in the Gilbert Inlet.
-Over 30 million cubic meters of rock fell from a height of several hundred meters into the bay, creating the megatsunami.
+Over 30 million cubic meters of rock fell from a height of several hundred meters into the bay, creating a megatsunami.
 The impact of the rockslide included the creation of wave run up that shaved up to 400m of ice off the front of the Lituya Glacier and eroded or completely eradicated its rocky deltas.
 After the earthquake it was observed that a subglacial lake, located northwest of the bend in the Lituya Glacier at the head of Lituya Bay, had dropped 100 ft.
 This proposed another possible cause to the production of the 100 ft wave which caused destruction as high as 1,720 ft above the surface of the bay as its momentum carried it upslope.
 The wave caused damage to the vegetation up the headlands around the area where the rockfall occurred, up to a height of 524 meters, as well as along the shoreline of the bay.
 It is possible that a good amount of water drained from the glacial lake through a glacial tunnel flowing directly in front of the glacier, though neither the rate of drainage nor the volume of water drained could produce a wave of such magnitude.
 Even if a large enough drainage were to take place in front of the Gilbert Glacier, the run-off would have been projected to be on the opposite side in Crillon Inlet.
 After these considerations it was determined that glacial drainage was not the mechanism that caused the giant wave.